zach-king/oink/README.md

 TODO

-- `rep <account> <format> <file>` - Generate a report in the specified format, and save it to a file.
+- `rep <account> <file> [format]` - Generate a report in the specified format, and save it to a file.
 Should support formats TXT, CSV, and PDF.

 ## TODO